bracketxzhy/Sparse-Fast-Fourier-Transform/README.md

 ## Project Structure

 - `/docs`: Contains the full research paper: _Sparse Fast Fourier Transform Is All You Need_.
-- `/SFFT_MATLAB`: Implementation of SFFT algorithms (Hashing, Bucket Sorting, and Frequency Estimation).
+- `/SFFT_MATLAB`(Coming on 2026/01/05): Implementation of SFFT algorithms (Hashing, Bucket Sorting, and Frequency Estimation).
 - `/experiments`: Reproducibility scripts for robustness testing and hashing collision analysis.